shz/virgil/readme.md

 ./script/test.sh
 # Or, for verbose integration tests...
 ./script/test-integration.sh --debug
+# Or, to debug the module system
+./script/test-module.sh --debug
 # Or, for coverage-free unit tests
 ./script/test-unit.sh --no-coverage
 # Or, for a single unit test